microsoft/DXUT/README.md

 * Starting with the July 2022 release, the ``bool forceSRGB`` parameter for DDSTextureLoader ``Ex`` functions is now a ``DDS_LOADER_FLAGS`` typed enum bitmask flag parameter.
 This may have a *breaking change* impact to client code.
 Replace ``true`` with ``DDS_LOADER_FORCE_SRGB`` and ``false`` with ``DDS_LOADER_DEFAULT``.

+* There are known codegen issues when mixing the library built with Visual C++ and the sample built with recent builds of clang/LLVM for Windows.
+Building both the library and the sample using the same complier avoids the issue.

 ## Support

 For questions, consider using [Stack Overflow](https://stackoverflow.com/questions/tagged/dxut) with the *dxut* tag.